Prefontaine Classic: 2023: Jakob Ingebrigtsen's mile & 3000m double

 In the 2023 Prefontaine Classic & Diamond League Final, on September 16, Norwegian athlete Jakob Ingebrigtsen won the Bowerman Mile, in a time of 3:43.73, with the aid of pacing lights and pacemakers Erik Sowinski & Cameron Myers.

 Ingebrigtsen missed Hicham El Guerrouj's mile world record by .60 seconds, still having run the fastest mile in 24 years and the third fastest mile in history at the time.

 Ingebrigtsen was closely followed by Yared Nuguse, who finished in an American record time of 3:43.97, breaking Alan Webb's former American mile record of 3:46.91 by almost three full seconds and running the fourth fastest mile in history at the time.

 The race was reminiscent of El Guerrouj's 1999 world record run in Rome, where El Guerrouj won in 3:43.13, but was being closely tracked by Kenyan athlete Noah Ngeny, who came in second place at 3:43.40.
-El Guerrouj and Ngeny still hold the first and second fastest mile times respectively as of 2023.
+El Guerrouj and Ngeny held the first and second fastest mile times until Josh Kerr broke the world record on July 18th, 2026 at the London Athletics Meet.

-These four men (El Guerrouj, Ngeny, Ingebrigtsen, Nuguse) remain the only ones in history to have run a mile under 3:44.00 as of 2024, with the #5 fastest miler of all time being Noureddine Morceli, with his 1993 time of 3:44.39.
+These men (El Guerrouj, Ngeny, Ingebrigtsen, Nuguse) remained the only ones in history to have run a mile under 3:44.00 until Kerr joined them in 2026.
+Noureddine Morceli, with his 1993 time of 3:44.39 is now 6th all-time.

 The next day, Ingebrigtsen would go on to win the 3000 m, in a time of 7:23.63, beating Yomif Kejelcha by only one hundredth of a second.
 At the time, this ranked Kejelcha at #4 all time and Ingebrigtsen at #3 all time, behind Hicham El Guerrouj's 7:23.09 and Daniel Komen's world record of 7:20.67.